The EDGE Language: Extended General Einsums for Graph Algorithms: Syntax

-Note that the case statement introduced in Section~\ref{ssec:conditionals} is syntactic sugar.
-One can express all case statements using map/reduce/populate actions with the update operator and rank variable expressions.
+The case statement introduced in \S~\ref{ssec:conditionals} is syntactic sugar.
+It enables the expression of different Einsums for different regions of the iteration space for the same output tensor.
+One can express all case statements using \maptxt{}/\reduce{}/\populate{} actions with the update operator and rank variable expressions.
 For example, we can express Equation~\eqref{eqn:cases} as:

-We expect shorthand notation is for informal communication purposes only; we do not expect to support it in an underlying compiler.
-Regardless, whenever reading an \edge{} expression, the guiding principle is always: apply the operational definition of an Einsum to the expression.